It’s not a war on drugs . It is a defense of our brains.

 Dr. Bertha Madras Explains

 It was Dr. Bertha K. Madras who originally said, “This is not a war on drugs, it is a defense of our brains.”
 Dr. Madras wrote a brief article for the Marijuana Report this week.

 Dr. Madras was recently called upon to testify in California about the rescheduling of marijuana.
-The judge ruled based on her testimony despite the fact that the opposition had tons of witnesses.
+The judge sided with the government, based on Dr. Madras’ testimony.
+She was only government witness, while the opposition had tons of witnesses.
 Read her summary, Federal Judge Refused to Reschedule Marijuana Under the Controlled Substances Act.

 Letting people fall into the trap of disinterest, loss of motivation, lower IQ, inability to grow up, addiction and/or mental illness are horrible outcomes of giving up our fight against drugs.
 It doesn’t matter if mistakes have been made in the “War on Drugs,” since no policy or system will ever be free of errors.

 Sign up below to get email updates on our blogs and stories.